 Whenever you start your turn with 0 hit points, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 Unlike other saving throws, this one isn’t tied to any ability score.

 A roll of 10 or higher is a success; 9 or below is a failure.
 Three successes and you are stabilized and can act normally, despite having 0hp.
 Three failures and you die.
 A roll of 20 means you have stabilized, while a roll of 1 adds two failures.

 A Dm can apply these rules to helpless opponents if they choose to do so.
 With the rules we described above, it is not difficult to tip the scales toward three failures.

 Final Thoughts on the Lack of Coup de Grace in 5E

 Sure, the ability to Coup de Grace a hapless opponent made things simple in older editions of dungeons and dragons.
 That said, I am pretty fond of the way helpless opponents are dealt with in 5E.
 In previous editions, automatically slaying a foe in the heat of battle seems a little overpowered.
 Sure, they can’t fight back.
 But in a chaotic situation, it is entirely possible your character might slip or make a mistake while keeping one eye on the battlefield.
 While the lack of Coup de Grace in 5E might frustrate some players, I think it is a valuable edition.

-It is worth noting, however, that we do do not have to be slaves to the Player’s Handbook.
-After all, making a roll to kill an unconscious opponent makes more sense on a battlefield than it does in an empty room with a single incapacitated creature.
+It is worth noting, however, that we are free to deviate from the Player’s Handbook.
+After all, making a roll to kill an unconscious opponent makes more sense on a battlefield than it does in an empty room with a single unconscious creature.
 If a situation feels like a roll would be pointless, ask your DM.
 It is possible they will simply narrate the kill and let you move on with your adventure.
 If you’re looking for more helpful guides on basic D&D mechanics, check out our explanation of Starting Gold in 5E.